SeniorMars/seniormars.com/content/posts/puss_thelastwish.md

 many hardcore emotions that I'm familiar with that I almost felt myself experiencing those same emotions in those critical moments that Puss had.
 Specifically, when Puss had a panic attack, I almost cried.
-Partly due to the aforementioned emotions, but mostly because the way the film captured Puss' anxiety had me remember all the times I've felt the same.
+Partly due to the aforementioned emotions, but mostly because the way the film captured Puss' anxiety had me remember all the times I've felt the same emotions.
 The short breath, your heart racing, and your vision tunneling.
 Honestly, I always had time explaining what it's like to have a panic attack, but now I'm glad I have this film to show as reference—allowing people to understand the impact of these disabilities in everyday life.
 I'm so glad this film exists.